-Almost all of the Amtrak stations in Colorado are located along two of the most scenic routes in the United States: the California Zephyr and the Southwest Chief.
-Denver is the largest city with a station and there are many stops near mountain towns and even a seasonal ski train.
+Almost all of the Amtrak stations in Colorado are located along three of the most scenic routes in the United States: the California Zephyr, Winter Park Express, and the Southwest Chief.
+Denver is the largest city with a station and there are many stops near mountain towns.
 See the full list of Colorado Amtrak stations and routes below to learn more.

 This content was created by train travel advocates and is not affiliated with Amtrak.
 Visit Amtrak.com for latest information, including schedules and station amenities.